Cat Bad Breath Causes and Treatment

 7. Gut Flora Imbalance

-Poor digestion can lead to fermentation and smelly breath.
+Poor digestion can lead to fermentation and smelly breath, and gastrointestinal health problems can also create a fishy or rotten smell because of stomach acids and bacteria.
 Antibiotics or illness often trigger this.
-A daily cat probiotic can restore balance.
+A daily cat probiotic can help restore balance and support digestive health problems.

 8. Respiratory Infections